Lied: Musical forces

 A key aspect of most lieder (and other art songs) is a relative equality of the two parts: the pianist is not an "accompanist" to the singer, but tackles a part that usually is equally expressive and musically important.
 This is in a sense natural, since most of the great composers of lieder (e.g. Beethoven, Schubert, Schumann, Brahms, Mahler) were outstanding pianists but at best indifferent singers.
 Some lieder composers developed a special relationship with a singer who habitually first sang their songs: Schubert with Johann Michael Vogl and Benjamin Britten with Peter Pears.
 Leading singers of lieder today often collaborate with pianists who have strong independent reputations, e.g. Peter Schreier with Andras Schiff, or Ian Bostridge with Leif Ove Andsnes.
-Yet there are also pianists whose reputation has come primarily from being outstanding collaborators with lieder singers, notably Gerald Moore and Graham Johnson.
+Yet there are also pianists whose reputation has come primarily from being outstanding collaborators with lieder singers, notably Gerald Moore and Graham Johnson, quoted above.

 The singers themselves form an artistic population that is at least somewhat separated from the singers of opera (which forms a larger venue for classical singing).
 Thus, for example, Dietrich Fischer-Dieskau and Elly Ameling became celebrated for their lieder singing, though they also ventured into opera from time to time.
 In the other direction, singers whose reputation arose in opera will sometimes venture into lieder recitals and recordings.
 Generally, lieder singing does not require the great volume needed to fill an opera house, but audiences expect great musical sensitivity, including close attention to the meaning of the lyrics.

-The pianist Artur Schnabel, who for decades performed lieder with his wife Therese Behr, opined (in 1945) on the difference in musical culture between opera and lieder:
+The pianist Artur Schnabel, who for decades performed lieder with his wife Therese Behr, opined (in lectures from 1945) on the difference in musical culture between opera and lieder: